axelarnetwork/axelar-relayer-solana/README.md

 Relayer has four primary components:

 - **Subscriber** – Reads relevant transactions from Solana and publishes tasks to RabbitMQ.
-- **Distributor** – Reads upcoming tasks from the GMP API and publishes them to RabbitMQ.
+- **Distributor** – Reads incoming tasks from the GMP API and publishes them to RabbitMQ.
-- **Ingestor** – Consumes transactions from RabbitMQ published by the Subscriber, parses them and forwards them to the GMP API.
+- **Ingestor** – Consumes transactions and tasks from RabbitMQ published by the Subscriber and the Distributor, parses them and forwards them to the GMP API.
 - **Includer** – Consumes tasks from RabbitMQ published by the Distributor and performs the necessary actions on Solana.

 A big part of the code which is chain-agnostic and the same across different chain integrations to Axelar can be found in the [relayer-core](https://github.com/commonprefix/axelar-relayer-core) repo.
 That includes most of the Queue and Database specific code, as well as mechanisms for retries, tracing and other features.